Guangzhou–Huizhou intercity railway: Route

 Guanghui intercity railway is an East-West railway that starts at railway station, next to Guangzhou South railway station, in Guangzhou's Panyu District.
 It then goes eastward under the Pearl River through Machong and Hongmei to reach in the Hongmei area of Dongguan.
 This will be a major interchange with the Guangzhou–Shenzhen intercity railway and Dongguang Metro's Line 1, set to open in 2025.
 It then moves eastward through the Dongguan regions of Daojiao, then Nancheng, Dongcheng, Liaobu, Songshan Lake, Dalang, Changping and Xiegang.
 Crossing into Huizhou's Huicheng District it then passes through Lilin, Chenjiang and Huihuan before arriving at Huizhou railway station.
 It then veers north-west to terminate at Huizhou North railway station.
 Total length of the route is 146.6 km, 31.952 km in Guangzhou, 78.160 km in Dongguan and 38.808 km in Huizhou.
 Elevated sections of track total 79.563 km, with 6.586 km at ground level and 60.43 km being underground.

-Station
+Stations

 Originally approved to build 16 stations, the Huizhou Municipal Railway Construction Investment Group Co.
 Ltd and the Guangzhou Railway Company agreed to build an additional station at Huizhou's West Lake.